leonardlohky/assistantEVA/README.md

 # assistantEVA
 EVA (Electronic Voice Assistant) is a voice-powered virtual assistant for your PC.
 The purpose is to handle tasks on behalf of users through voice commands, allowing them to concentrate on more demanding tasks at hand.

+# Installing dependencies
+1. Clone this repository

+2. Navigate to the cloned directory

+3. Run pip install -r requirements.txt (Python 2), or pip3 install -r requirements.txt (Python 3) to install the necessary dependencies

 # Configuring EVA
 Before you start using EVA, it is important to configure her according to your own personal settings.
 To do this, open the configuration INI file, which can be found in the folder at `assistantEVA\assistantEVA\config\config.ini`